Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsubsection{Evaluation of Clustering Quality via Cluster Statistics}

-We report two statistical measures regarding the directional clustering.
-First, \textit{Coverage} measures the percent of patches in the concept dataset that are classified positively by at least one of the concept detectors in the set, and second, \textit{Redundancy} measures the average number of classifiers making a positive prediction for each patch in the dataset. \textit{Coverage} may also be interpreted as the percent of pixels that have been assigned to at least one cluster, or the percent of pixels \textit{explained} by the clustering, and \textit{redundancy} may also be interpreted as the average number of clusters to which each patch belongs.
+We report two statistics for directional clustering. \textbf{Coverage} is the percentage of patches in the concept dataset that receive at least one positive prediction from the concept detectors.
+Equivalently, it is the percentage of pixels assigned to at least one cluster or \textbf{explained} by the clustering. \textbf{Redundancy} is the average number of detectors that classify each patch positively.
+Equivalently, it is the average number of clusters to which each patch belongs.